PramatShastri17/Task-1/Minitask_1.md

 ![Air quality Monitor](https://user-images.githubusercontent.com/85291394/121804305-508a4680-cc63-11eb-8859-2007c23adc27.jpg)

-# Project 15 - Velo Bling-Bling
+# Project 15 - Persistence of Vision (PoV) Display
-Goal - To displays images and dynamic info like speed using LED lights on bicycle wheels.\
+Goal - To display any text or image on an LED PoV Display.\
-Topics - Electronics
+Topics - Arduino\
+**PoV** occurs when a visual image seems to persist continuously when a stream of light is repeatedly interrupted for very brief instances and does not enter our eyes during those durations giving us the illusion that the images are in motion.
+This project uses the Arduino Nano powered by a 9V battery.
+It is connected with an array of 8 LEDs along with an IR sensor.